IoTcloudServe/the-3rd-collaboration-community-meeting/Presentation_program/3_Demonstration_of_Integrating_Tools/presentation_material/README.md

 </p>

 # Intregating Rancher and EFK for Kubernetes Logging
+The EFK stack is useful for troubleshooting logs, dashboarding, and detecting issues as they come up—all in a user-friendly interface.
 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.

 <p align="center">
   <img width="1000" height="563" src="/Presentation_program/3_Demonstration_of_Integrating_Tools/picture/efk.png"/>